GOODENOUGH, Frank John Edward

 Roll of Honour:

-Corporal Frank Goodenough, 'E' Troop, was killed during operations at Breville in Normandy .
+Corporal Frank Goodenough, 'E' Troop, died during operations at Breville in Normandy .

 Photo of Commando in Gallery: